 The Village hall provides a great asset to the village of Barnston providing a secure, dry and warm meeting space for social and educational events, which helps to improve the quality of life for the villagers.
 So this is very much your hall run by your village we receive no regular funding for the hall, therefore it is run as a charity and we have to compete for funding to improve the hall and its grounds.
 The only regular funding we receive is through hall hirers and the small amount of donations.

 This is why we are always looking for new committee members to join us and improve the hall.
-We have big ideas to refurbish the village hall but without your support, both money and time, it is hard to raise the funds that are needed.
+We have big ideas for the future the village hall but without your support, both money and time, it is hard to raise the funds that are needed.